gia-guar/JARVIS-ChatGPT/README.md

 - The word *listening...* should then appear.
 At this point you can make your question.
 When you are done just wait (3 seconds) for the answer;
 - The script will convert the recorded audio to text using Whisper;
 - The script will then expand the `chat_history` with your question it will send a request with the API an it will update the history as soon as it recieves a full answer from ChatGPT (this may take up to 5-10 seconds, consider explicitly asking for a short answer if you are in a hurry);
-- If 'Hey Jarvis' has been said `say()` the voice-duplicating toolbox will generate a waveform using Jarvis's embedding;
+- If 'Hey Jarvis' has been said, the `say()` function will use the voice-duplicating toolbox to generate a waveform using Jarvis's voice embedding;
 <p align="center">
  <img src='https://user-images.githubusercontent.com/49094051/227788211-4257f2e4-8aef-48f4-aae6-174c7ff5007a.PNG'/><br>
   <i>you can ignore the error</i>